Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues clearly point to artistic movement, specifically visual arts and film, effectively misdirecting away from the correct answer and the other choice.
+Both clues are highly effective in misdirecting towards 'Novel,' using clear and distinct characteristics (plots, characters, settings, being found in libraries, words for reading).
+They completely avoid any connection to the correct answer and are very believable for the wrong choice.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices